Updated: Feb 18

 Our first step in a migration is to confirm our PLC or RTU devices do not require hardware handshaking as our migration will be using software flow control which only requires TX, RX, GND.
 If your devices do not require hardware handshaking, then nothing needs to happen.

 Once we migrate onto X710 mode these pins, RTS, CTS and others will simply be ignored.

 Devices that require hardware handshaking will need to be looped to trick the device into permitting its own transmission.
-Best to check with the device MFG. to see if they can confirm but this is really mostly applicable to older devices and is becoming less common.
+Best to check with the device MFG. to see if they can confirm first, but this is really mostly applicable on older devices and is becoming less common.

 Here are some ways we can fool legacy hardware